 1974: Dizzy Dean, U.S. Major League Baseball Hall of Fame pitcher who was a four-time All-Star and led the league in strikeouts four times, dies of a heart attack at 64.

 1967: John Coltrane, pioneering U.S. jazz saxophonist known for his version of the standard “My Favorite Things,” dies of liver cancer at 40.

 1961: Ty Cobb, U.S. Major League Baseball Hall of Fame outfielder for the Detroit Tigers who had over 4,100 hits in his career, dies at 74.

 1959: Billie Holiday, U.S. jazz singer known as Lady Day who was considered one of the greatest vocalists in jazz, dies of liver-disease-related pulmonary edema and heart failure at 44.

-In 1939, Holiday took a bold step – bold even for a black woman who rose from a troubled childhood in a segregated country to become one of the most celebrated singers of her time.
-In that year, disgusted with the racism she saw all around her, she recorded "Strange Fruit."
-The song's bluntly poignant descriptions of southern lynchings were shocking and eye opening, and it became Holiday's deeply effective closing song for her live performances.
+In 1939, Holiday took a bold step—bold even for a Black woman who rose from a troubled childhood in a segregated country to become one of the most celebrated singers of her time.
+In that year, disgusted with the racism she saw all around her, she recorded “Strange Fruit.”
+The song’s bluntly poignant descriptions of lynchings of Black people in the South were shocking and eye opening, and it became Holiday’s deeply effective closing song for her live performances.
 Read more

 1953: Maude Adams, U.S. actress who was a star of the Broadway stage in the late 1800s and early 1900s, who starred as the title character in the play “Peter Pan,” dies at 80.